Akiko Fukushima

-Akiko Fukushima (福嶋晃子, born 29 June 1973) is a Japanese professional golfer who played on the LPGA Tour.
+Akiko Fukushima (福嶋晃子, born 29 June 1973) is a Japanese professional golfer.
+She played on the LPGA Tour and LPGA of Japan Tour.

+Career

+In 1973, Fukushima was born.
+She is the daughter of Hisaaki Fukushima, a catcher who played professional baseball in Japan for 19 seasons.

 Fukushima won 24 times on the LPGA of Japan Tour.

-Fukushima won twice on the LPGA Tour both in 1999.
+She won twice on the LPGA Tour both in 1999.

-She is the daughter of Hisaaki Fukushima, a catcher who played professional baseball in Japan for 19 seasons.